ssloy/ssloy.github.io/docs/tinyfloat/print.md

 title: Printing floats
 ---

-# The problem you didn't even know you had
+# The problem you didn't even know existed

 How should the result of dividing `3.0` by `10.0` be displayed on a screen?
 How many digits should be printed if the user hasn’t specified a precision?